snabbco/shellci/README.md

 Starting script for shard 3
 ```

-`gerrit-stream` monitors `review.openstack.org` for events that should trigger builds. `shard <n>` polls for new events belonging to a specific shard and executes a test.
+Process `gerrit-stream` monitors `review.openstack.org` for events that should trigger builds.
+Process `shard <n>` polls for new events that hash onto a particular shard and tests them.

 The processes are all logging into `logs/` and the builds are being
 executed in `tests/` (with logs retained for future reference).